ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 \[1]
-Where a JSONPath processor uses JSONPath expressions as output paths, these will always be converted to Output Paths which employ the more general *bracket–notation*.
+Where a JSONPath processor uses JSONPath expressions as output paths, these will always be converted to Output Paths which employ the more general *bracket notation*.
 \[2]
 Bracket notation is more general than dot notation and can serve as a canonical form when a JSONPath processor uses JSONPath expressions as